 One of the most important things to think when designing a wireless network is to decide where to keep the router.
 You would want all corners of your house or office covered so that people can use it from anywhere.
 For that, you have to check the optimal place for the router.
 To do this, draw a rough layout of your house on paper.
 See where and how many walls and other things act as obstructions.

-If your router is placed in an inside room and you want to use it outside in the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture, etc. between the router and your porch.
+If your router is placed in an inside room and you want to use it outside on the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture, etc. between the router and your porch.

 Check out the above image to understand it better.
 The red dot is the router, and all rooms are marked with alphabets.
 You can see how the walls and placement create a problem.
 The layout also shows how to select an optimal position for the router: a place that is almost equidistant from all of your rooms and other areas that you wish covered by WiFi.
 Just think of the entire coverage area you want and figure out what is the central position which allows proper flow of signals in all directions, to extend the WiFi network range.

 Other than the wall, things like your almirahs, water coolers, and mirrors, etc. weaken and even kill the WiFi signals moving that way.
 Almirahs are mostly metals that may prevent signals from crossing over through the unit.
-Water dampens signals of 2.4GHz for some reasons.
+Water dampens signals of 2.4GHz for some reason.
 This is the usual frequency used by wireless routers and even other wireless things at your home.
 Mirrors have a special coating towards the back that absorbs signals of that frequency (2.4GHz).